ReMVVM/ReMVVM/README.md

 # Example

 We will build application containing two screens.
-First the Login screen where user may enter his first and second name.
-And second greeting screen that presents values entered on previous screen with logout button.
+On the Login screen user may enter his first and second name.
+And greeting screen that presents values entered on previous screen.

 ![](/images/LoginViewController_screenshot.png) |    | ![](/images/GreetingsViewController_screenshot.png)
 | - | --- | - |